JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 For different kinds of traffic you can layer multiple protocols next to each other, separated across channels or time.
 For example, [hybrid TDMA-CSMA](https://arxiv.org/html/2509.06119) splits the protocol into two time slots, a TDMA and CSMA slot.
 Different slots allows different traffic types to use the most appropriate protocol depending on if it is small bursty traffic or a large transmission.

 This can be useful if you realize your traffic patterns contain multiple traffic types.
-You are not restrited to using a single protocol for a situation.
+You are not restricted to using a single protocol for a situation.

 #### MACA